-The Lifewit 72L Freestanding hamper is a simple, utilitarian dirty clothes receptacle.
-The bag-style unit is constructed of hearty terylene cotton fabric and has a sailor stripes theme that is, at least in our eyes, aesthetically pleasing.
-Additionally, the Lifewit's long handles accommodate overflow of its 72 liter capacity, perhaps making it a bit more appealing to those readers who are prone to putting off chores.
+The Lifewit 72L Freestanding hamper is a straightforward and functional dirty clothes receptacle.
+This is a bag-style hamper constructed from a sturdy terylene cotton fabric and is themed with sailor stripes that we find aesthetically pleasing.
+Additionally, the Lifewit's long handles accommodate the overflow of its 72-liter capacity, perhaps making it a bit more appealing to those readers who are prone to putting off chores.

-The Lifewit is a simple product but it isn't without its limitations.
-For starters, it isn't as sturdy as we would like to see a so-called freestanding unit.
+The Lifewit is a simple product, but it isn't without its limitations.
+For starters, it isn't as sturdy as we would like for a so-called freestanding unit.
 As it is, it will collapse if clothes are not set into the bottom of it.
-Additionally, the unit lacks a lid which allows less than desirable fragrances to waft freely around the room.
+Additionally, the unit lacks a lid, allowing less than desirable fragrances to waft freely around the room.
 However, we do like that the unit is lined with plastic, making it a good choice for wet towels and swimsuits.
-Moreover, the unit is also easily collapsible making it a good choice for trips to the beach or pool side.
+Moreover, this hamper is also easily collapsible, making it a good choice for trips to the beach or poolside.

-The convenience of the Mesh Pop Up is nearly unparalleled, however, it is not without its limitations.
-To begin with, the unit is pretty small.
-As a result, it's not suited to multiple users.
-Additionally, the mesh can cause issues with brassiere clasps and the like getting snagged.
-In addition to these issues, the unit lacks a lid.
-That said, this hamper is inexpensive, lightweight, easy to carry and offers a pocket to store detergent or similar items.
+The convenience of the Mesh Pop Up is nearly unparalleled; however, it is not without its limitations.
+To begin with, it's pretty small.
+As a result, it isn't suited to multiple users.
+There is no lid, and the mesh can cause issues with brassiere clasps and the like getting snagged.
+That said, this hamper is inexpensive, lightweight, easy to carry, and offers a pocket to store detergent or similar items.

-The KEEPJOY XL Hanging hamper is a good-to for clearing up floor space as it conveniently hangs from the top of a door.
-The unit offers a single hole for putting items in but it has a zipper on the bottom that makes it a breeze to unload it into the machine when laundry day rolls around.
+The KEEPJOY XL Hanging hamper is a go-to for clearing up floor space as it conveniently hangs from the top of a door.
+The unit offers a single hole for putting items in, but it has a zipper on the bottom that makes it a breeze to unload it into the machine when laundry day rolls around.
 Additionally, the bag is easily removed from the hooks that hang from the door.
-While the unit isn't the largest at ~40 liters, the KEEPJOY XL comes in a two-pack, so one can spread the joy around.
+While it doesn't have the largest capacity — around 40 liters — the KEEPJOY XL comes in a two-pack, so one can spread the joy around.

-The obvious shortcoming — pun interred — is that this might not be the best choice for those who fall into the left tail of the human height curve.
-Not only is the hole for inserting articles into the bag a bit high, the hooks on which it is hung are higher still.
+The obvious shortcoming — pun intended — is that this might not be the best choice for shorter folks.
+Not only is the hole for inserting articles into the bag a bit high, but the hooks on which it is hung are also higher still.
 If you can't touch the top of your door frame, then this unit probably isn't the best choice.
-Given these limitations, we thought that this laundry hamper would appeal to those traveling frequently (it folds up to about the size of a T-shirt) or those of average height and above or for use in a closet suspended from the hanger rod.
+Given these limitations, we thought that this laundry hamper would appeal to those traveling frequently (it folds up to about the size of a T-shirt) or those of at least average height or for use in a closet suspended from the hanger rod.

 The Birdrock Home Compact Corner hamper is a good option for those with tight laundry rooms or those that just like the tidy look of a corner unit.
 This hamper is one of the few in this review that has a wooden frame, which, in our opinion, establishes a modest air of taste and quality.
 Supporting this notion is a lid that keeps odiferous items contained.

-The DOKEHOM 17.7-Inch Large Drawstring hamper has the sailor stripe pattern that, given the several color options available, will fit a multitude of decours.
-Its drawstring is helpful for keeping dirty clothes, and their funk, contained.
+The DOKEHOM 17.7-Inch Large Drawstring hamper has the sailor stripe pattern that, given the several color options available, will fit a multitude of decors.
+Its drawstring is helpful for keeping dirty clothes and their funk contained.
 Additionally, the leather handles have a throwback appeal to simpler times.
 However, this is where the complements of this product end.

 In our reviews, we try to pull our punches on lower-quality products, preferring instead to let the comparative format speak for us in these cases.
-However, this writer would be remiss in his duty if failed to point out that a respected colleague described this product as "hardly a hamper, more like a wrinkled sack."
-While this seems harsh, the unit is not sturdy, the handles are quite small, and the 41.6 liter capacity is limiting.
-That said, the DOKEHOM 17.7-Inch Large Drawstring hamper would be good for gathering up wet articles on water related outings or teaching kids to bring their dirty clothes to the laundry room.
+However, this writer would be remiss in his duty if he failed to point out that a respected colleague described this product as "hardly a hamper, more like a wrinkled sack."
+While this may seem harsh, the unit is not sturdy, the handles are quite small, and the 41.6-liter capacity is limiting.
+That said, the DOKEHOM 17.7-Inch Large Drawstring hamper would be good for gathering up wet articles on water-related outings or teaching kids to bring their dirty clothes to the laundry room.

 The Household Essentials Double Hamper looks a lot like its betters.
 It has an unassuming (and unwrinkled) plastic patterned outer, dual sorting bins with removable liners, and a lid.
 Not bad, right?
-There's several color/pattern options, too.
-Yet, we have our reservation about this hamper.
+There are several color/pattern options, too.
+Yet, we have our reservations about this hamper.

-What, pray tell, are these reservations the reader may be asking.
-Glad you asked.
-Firstly, the structure of the hamper is provided by low quality cardboard.
-Additionally, the covering material is of a dubious quality.
-Moreover, the removable liners are a real pain in the you know what to get in and out.
+Firstly, the structure of the hamper is provided by low-quality cardboard.
+Additionally, the covering material is of questionable quality.
+Moreover, the removable liners are a real pain to get in and out.
 All told, for the greenbacks, you can get a much better hamper by choosing one of the other options above.

 Why You Should Trust Us

-Despite the simplicity of the laundry hampers here reviewed, we nonetheless made an exhaustive analysis of these products with a series of hands on evaluations that allow the reader to make apples to apples comparisons between products.
+Despite the simplicity of the laundry hampers here reviewed, we nonetheless made an exhaustive analysis of these products with a series of hands-on evaluations that allow the reader to make apples-to-apples comparisons between products.
 We accomplish this end by establishing a series of metrics — namely capacity, construction, design, and options — that guide our investigation.
-Collectively, these metrics cover all aspects of hamper functionality and allow the read to quickly compare products.
+Collectively, these metrics cover all aspects of hamper functionality and allow the reader to quickly compare products.

 Analysis and Test Results

 Online shopping isn't always as easy as scrolling and clicking.
 Often, products look and perform differently than how they are pictured in 2-dimensions.
-To address this frustrating reality, we purchased the leading laundry hampers on the market and tested them so that one will be able to make the right pick for their needs and budget.
+To address this frustrating reality, we purchased the leading laundry hampers on the market and tested them so that you'll be able to make the right pick for your needs and budget.
 Read on for the details of our analysis and discussions of the products the fared best.

 The construction metric looks at the materials used in building each hamper as well as the quality of the assembly.
 We favored models that are constructed with durable materials such as wood for the frame and heavy fabrics such as canvas for the bags.
 The Birdrock Home Compact Corner stood out in this regard.
 This model is constructed of bamboo with a heavy cloth liner, both of which speak to quality construction and durability.